Understanding Permanent Disability And Your Rights

 Insurance companies rarely approve PTD benefits without an order from a judge finding that the worker is permanently totally disabled.
 If you believe you are permanently totally disabled, you should contact an experienced workers’ compensation lawyer at the Eley Law Firm for advice.

-Call the Eley Law Firm today at 866.371.3322 or 720.644.8759 for a free case evaluation from a workers' compensation attorney.
-You may also fill out the e-mail form on the contact page, and a representative from the office will be in touch with you shortly.
+Call Eley Law Firm today at 720-759-3064 for a free case evaluation from a workers’ compensation attorney.
+You may also fill out the email form on the Contact page, and a representative from the office will be in touch with you shortly.

 We look forward to hearing from you and helping with your workers’ comp case.